Due to the age of this content, some links on this page have been disabled.

 Tell Us What You Think

 Whether you have never taken a leave or you have taken three, we would like to know more about your view of FDLs at UNT.
-Please take a few minutes to answer the brief survey.
+Please take a few minutes to answer the.
 Our hope is that your valuable feedback will inform our decision making process in determining how leaves are promoted and supported in the future.

 Is Retirement in Your 'Near' or 'Far' Future?